 Apple to Apple

 From 1976 to 1997 Steve Jobs lead a very busy life.
 He founded multiple companies, reinvented what home computing meant, and got married to his wife Laurene Powell Jobs.
 Upon his return to Apple, it was obvious he had only just got started.

 Steve Wozniak was a computer nerd and worked at HP while Steve Jobs worked at Atari.
 Between the two of them, their love of making things easier and simpler lead to them designing small devices such as the infamous Blue Boxes.
 Coveted possessions for the era's "phone phreaks," these little devices could be connected to your phone to make free long-distance calls.

 Wozniak and Jobs attended a computer club together, where Wozniak saw a MITS Altair.
 This build-it-yourself computer inspired him to attempt throwing together a computer at home with cheap parts he had on hand.

 Ultimately, this led to what would be known as the Apple I, which was constructed with a simple keyboard and TV, and he built the motherboard on a piece of plywood.
 Steve Jobs saw this and offered to fund its production by selling his van.

 As Apple grew into the 80s, it became a direct competitor with other computing solutions out there, and Jobs didn't want to run the company while supervising production.
 So, he asked Pepsi CEO, John Sculley to come run things.
-This let him continue interacting with the development teams without interruption.
+This enabled him to continue interacting with the development teams without interruption.

 Xerox was looking for ways to compete and had a graphical interface and pointing device they didn't like.
 Steve Jobs saw it and got it from them immediately, seeing its potential.

 Thus began the development of the Lisa and the Macintosh.
 Two different computers with teams pitted against each other for superiority.
 This created a difficult work environment and infighting within the company.

 The Lisa was a failure, ultimately, because it cost too much and even with its software couldn't compete with existing business options.
 The Lisa II halved the cost but lost out ultimately to its sister product, the Macintosh.